 Orillia was our 11th stop since we reached Canada.
 A few observations about Ontario:

 - Every town—no matter how small—at a minimum must have a couple of pubs.
-No real restaurants with proper food, mind you, but at least 2 pubs with the same menu as all the other pubs in the country.
+No real restaurants with proper food, mind you, but at least two pubs with the same menu as all the other pubs in the country.
 Pubs are to Canadians what Misty Pearl is to biting flies.

 - For a land that’s frozen 90% of the time and whose mascot should be Olaf the Snowman, there’s very little ice to be found.
-Order ice water, and if lucky you may get 2 small cubes.
+Order ice water, and if lucky you may get two small cubes.
 We asked for ice at a breakfast place in Bobcaygeon and the waitress literally sneered at us for asking a stupid question.
 She stated—in a tone that made clear what should be obvious to any imbecile—that they had no room for an ice-maker.
 We gave away an ice-maker that fit in a boat, however, so we found the whole experience sketchy.
 Maybe Canadians just get tired of cold stuff, but warm orange juice isn’t yummy.

 - They also don’t brew iced tea up here.
 In fact, ask if the tea is freshly brewed and they look at you like you just asked for an ice cube or something other than pub food.
 Dana possibly would trade Benny for an AJ’s tea right now.